 4.00 credits.
 An introduction to disability and the use of occupation as therapy.
 Types and consequences of disability are explained.
 Students learn about the historical, philosophical and ethical development of the profession of occupational therapy.
-Roles and functions of occupational therapy personnel, the nature and processes of professional reasoning in the practice of occupational therapy, and the major theories related to occupational performance and occupational behavior are introduced. \Prerequisite(s): OT 111 and majors only.
+Roles and functions of occupational therapy personnel, the nature and processes of professional reasoning in the practice of occupational therapy, and the major theories related to occupational performance and occupational behavior are introduced.
+Prerequisite(s): OT 111 and majors only.
 Spring semester.

-OT 223 - Childhood Development and Occupations Active Learning Lab

-4.00 credits.
-An examination of childhood development with a focus on occupational performance from conception through adolescence.
-An emphasis is placed on typical patterns of activity, holistically considering the biophysical, cognitive and psychosocial aspects of development.
-Lab, community-based, and service-learning opportunities will supplement lecture discussions and other active-learning strategies. \Prerequisite(s): Permission of the instructor for nonmajors.
+OT 223 - Childhood Development and Occupations Active Learning Lab cognitive and psychosocial aspects of development.
+Lab, community-based, and service-learning opportunities will supplement lecture discussions and other active-learning strategies.
+Prerequisite(s): Permission of the instructor for nonmajors.
 Signature Learning Experience: Community-Based Learning.
 Fall semester.